-Is your business customer-centric?
+Customer centric firms are primed to create value for all stakeholders.
+Is your business customer centric?
 The late management guru, scholar, and author, Peter Drucker said, “The purpose of a business is to create a customer.”
 No customers, no business.
 No students, no school.
 No sports fans, no stadium!
 It’s that simple.
 If we believe this, why is poor customer service rife?

 In Canada, two key industries, banking and telecommunications, are oligopolies.
-Consumers accept the lack of effective competition, and are complacent.
-Often, businesses in these industries provide mediocre services while hiking fees continually.
+They are not customer centric.
+Yet, consumers accept the lack of effective competition, and are complacent.
+Often, firms in these industries provide poor services while hiking fees often.
 Ironically, when the government wanted more competition in telecommunications recently, companies played the patriotism card successfully. (more…)

 Is you résumé working for you?
 Your résumé is a marketing document meant to show a recruiter you are the best fit for the advertised job.Your résumé is the start of building your brand.
 It is not meant to convey your life story.

 Your goal in writing the résumé is to show clearly, concisely, on one page, maximum two, why you are the best fit for the organization.
 Effectively, how you might create superior value than someone else.